 The tour consists of 16 different information stops/points, accessible by using a device to scan a QR code.
-Once scanned using the camera in your mobile device and its built-in reader or a separate app, your device will play an audio track (with some photos/videos) explaining the different services that are offered in Newman Library and how our collections are organized.
+Once scanned, your device will play an audio track (with some photos/videos) explaining the different services that are offered in Newman Library and how our collections are organized.
 The audio track at each stop will direct you to the next stop, where you will scan the next QR code.

-To take the tour you will either need to use your smartphone or tablet or one of the library's iPads, have access to Virginia Tech's wireless network (we recommend wireless over a cellular data network since several sections of the library get little to no cellular signal), and have a set of headphone or earbuds to hear the narration.
+To take the tour you will either need to use your smartphone or tablet or one of the library's iPads, have access to Virginia Tech's wireless network (preferred), and have a set of headphone or earbuds to hear the narration.
 If you do not have a suitable device, then you can check out an iPad at the Circulation Desk.
 The Circulation staff will show you how to take the tour.